nielsvm/purge/README.md

 * ``drush en purge purge_ui purge_queuer_coretags purge_processor_cron --yes``
 * Head over to [http://mysite/admin/config/development/performance/purge](http://mysite/admin/config/development/performance/purge)
-* Now you need to install (and probably configure) a third-party module that provides a **Purger**.
+* Now you need to install (and probably configure) a third-party module that provides a **purger**.
 If no module supports invalidation of your cache layer and doing so works over HTTP, then use the generic ``purge_purger_http``.

 The framework explained